The boredom of the night shift.

 “Whoa!
 That’s some seriously cool stuff.”
 Cole gave her a thumbs up as he spoke.
 Mizelle blushed a bit.

 The inside of the RV wasn’t as bad as Cole had initially thought.
 Sure, the freezer was filled with indescribable spoilage horrors and the TV had been smashed, but he could clean that up, and it wasn’t like there was anything to watch on TV either.

 “And?
-You said the same about the last bastard, and look at what he did to Mizelle!
-Just because they’re capable of speech doesn’t mean they are not animals!´´ – Countered the slender woman in an even more spite-laden exasperated tone.
+Did you all forgot what the last one did to us?
+Just because they’re capable of speech doesn’t mean they are not animals!”
+Countered the slender woman in an even more spite-laden exasperated tone.
 The situation looked rather sensible.